goschtl/zope/zopetoolkit/doc/source/about/coreextra.rst

 not static; what is included continuously evolves.
 The project maintains a list of which libraries are considered core.

-The Zope Toolkit Steering Group is the final arbiter of which libraries are in Zope Toolkit or not.
+The Zope Toolkit Release Team is the final arbiter of which libraries are in Zope Toolkit or not.
 It will generally make decisions according to these loose guidelines:

 * if it's used widely in our community by the different consumer platforms, it's likely core.